loumadev/ESP-HomeLights/README.md

 ## Requirements

-To successfully get to work your ESP8266 you need to follow steps below.

 ### WebSockets

 This library is used to create and manage communication between server and client.

 To install this library go to `Sketch > Include Library > Add .ZIP Libraries` in your Arduino IDE and then select `arduinoWebSockets.zip` file from root folder of project.

 ### SPI Flash File System